alshedivat/al-folio/_pages/about.md

 ---
-layout: about
+layout: About
 title: About
 permalink: /
 description:

 profile:
   align: right
-  image: me2.png
+  image: me.png
   address:

-news: true # includes a list of news items
+news: false # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page
 ---